redhat-na-ssa/hobbyist-guide-to-rhoai/docs/00-prerequisite.md

 > Refer [Here](/docs/info-create-openshift-cluster.md#get-cluster-url-and-admin-username-and-password) to see how to get user, password, and cluster url

-Run prerequisites (from this repository's root directory, run below command
+Run prerequisites (from this repository's root directory)

 ```sh
 ./scripts/runstep.sh -s 0